michellemx-lai/stable-marriage-matchmaking-algo/README.md

 All statistics and calculations are printed in a tabular format so users can easily see the comparison between student-optimal and school-optimal solutions.
 The program does not require manual user input for participant information as it takes in text files as inputs.

 # Learnings
 The key learnings from this project are inheritance and polymorphism in Java.
+The main takeaways involving object oriented programming include the following:

+- Concept of data abstraction and encapsulation
+- Define classes, including data and method attributesLearn how to implement constructors and class methods
+- Inheritance and polymorphism mechanisms
+- Practice using class libraries
+- Basics of linked data structures
+- Learn how to use exception handling

 # Demo
 Two text files (students10.txt and schools10.txt) are included as sample input files you can utilize to see how this program works.